Hello again my crochet family! Many hugs and kisses and welcomes <3!

 - Some yarn: 1660 yards of FINGERING weight yarn.
 This is a category 2 weight yarn.

-You should avoid subbing other weights of yarn as the results WILL NOT be the same.
+You should CHECK GAUGE WITH other weights of yarn as the results WILL NOT be the same.

 The yarn shown is WOLLTRAUM, and oh my gosh is it stellar fiber.
 50% cotton / 50 % acrylic, the perfect blend of drape and weight, mixed with durability so all your hard work lasts and lasts.
 Here are the links to each supplier for this yarn!
 It is available world wide!